AlexanderHerlan/syncpy/README.md

 The **remote_path** is the path on your web server that you want to push files to.

-The **host**, **port**, and **username** settings should all be set to that of your linux username and server you are attempting to sync to.
+The **host**, **port**, and **username** settings should all be set to that of your Linux user name and server you are attempting to sync to.

 The **username** setting MUST always be set.
-It should be the username of an account on the remote server you are connecting to, no matter what authentication scheme you are using.
+It should be the user name of an account on the remote server you are connecting to, no matter what authentication scheme you are using.

 The last 2 variables in this example are described below.